rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/databasedescription.md

 ### Original database plans before starting the project.

+One of the areas where I underestimated complexity is definitely the match table.
+It was supposed to be one of the simplest features, but turned out to be the single most difficult thing in the whole bracket, especially generating them.

 ##### User table

 id | date_created | date_modified | username | password | ranking_points | wins | losses|